Our health care heroes need aid – now.

-- 73% of nursing homes are concerned workforce challenges might force them to close.
+- More than two-thirds of nursing homes are concerned workforce challenges might force them to close.

 The result: seniors who need care are put on waitlists, family members must expand their search and drive farther to see their loved one, and hospitals are overwhelmed with patients who should be discharged.